 It is lazy tokenism, remaking it with a black girl, almost feels as if they did it for that reason and after casting decided to put no more effort into it at all.
 It’s beyond awful.
 Take whatever cliche you want: Phoned-in, bloated, contrived, tedious, lazy, a vehicle for xxxx.
 Nothing can be too much in describing the terrible experience this film gives.

 Let’s try the cast.
 Quvenzhané Wallis is a kid, she knows no better but certainly deserves better than being associated with this drivel.
 We have Cameron Diaz who shines in the sense of managing to remain mediocre at every turn no matter what.
 Jamie Foxx, remember what was said about 'phoned in?'
 An actor of his magnitude choosing the paycheck in a way that even Robert DeNiro would find distasteful.
 Rose Byrne, who is one of our favourite comic actors here at Nicely Put, is floaty and saccharine, and Bobby Cannavale as a slimy aide is cringe-worthy after his awesome turn in Boardwalk Empire as the despicably evil Gyp Rosetti.
-I will not delve into seeing the wonderful Adewale Akinnuoye-Agbaje (Adebisi, the sock-wearing memorable convict in Oz) in such pap
+I will not delve into seeing the wonderful Adewale Akinnuoye-Agbaje (Adebisi, Oz) in such pap

-So the cast was stellar, so what was wrong?
+Okay, the cast was stellar, so what was wrong?
 Was it the cinematography?
 No, not really, it was a bit shiny and over touched but not terrible.
 Was it the editing?
 Well, partly, yes, but only in a minor way; you did feel seasick at parts.
-The previous two factors were from the film trying to be a lot coller and memorable than it was.
+The previous two factors were from the film trying to be a lot cooler and memorable than it was.
 The musical numbers were uninspired and drab but not awful. the dialogue was desperate.
 It is endlessly trying to find lines that will be remembered and quoted.
 It misses by a country mile.
 The only laugh I got was when I read it had been nominated for a Golden Globe

 The reason for this appalling abortion of a film is nothing specific.
 It cannot be as it is too poor to be from one determining factor.
 It is the concept and execution in a general way.
 No one in that wealthy, famous, historically exploitative, and geographically cosy production gang gave a toss.
 For a start there was no villain.
 Everyone was inherently good.
 In the 1982 version you feared for Annie as they tried to kill her.
 Here they try to mess her about a bit.
 Miss Hannigan (Diaz) is shown to be not-so-bad after all rather than a hate-filled would -be child killer.
 Then there is Annie herself who ends up visiting that awful trope of the brat kid thinking the parent figure is wrong for putting career first over some random thing.
 Forget having a place to live, food, toys, etc etc just pout because you have to miss the ball-game, or whatever.
 It’s a textbook lazy tool used to affect the end of a third act and spearheading character change.
 It has been done to death since time began and on the evidence of this trash, needs retiring/putting down.